-The Gantt Chart in Appendix D gives a specific timeline for tasks to be accomplished by the team over the rest of this semester and next semester.
-Task lengths have been assigned according to the estimated complexity.
-Project deliverables such as presentations and papers shall be completed collaboratively by all team members.
-Research has been completed by each individual group member, and two sub-teams have formed to make development, testing and prototyping modular.
-One sub-team is responsible for designing and building the cap hardware system, and the other team shall be responsible for most of the software development, including UI development and data processing.
+The Gantt Chart in Appendix D gives a specific timeline for the tasks accomplished by the team over this previous semesters.
+Task lengths were assigned according to the estimated complexity.
+Project deliverables such as presentations and papers were completed collaboratively by all team members.
+Research has been completed by each individual group member, and two sub-teams were to make development, testing and prototyping modular.
+One sub-team was responsible for designing and building the cap hardware system, and the other team was responsible for most of the software development, including UI development and data processing.

-The PERT chart in Appendix E gives the critical path, which was estimated to be 165 days.
-This timeline allows for significant delay in part delivery and testing and also includes Christmas holiday.
-The most difficult part of the design will be the correct choice of sensor for detecting early heat illness.
-None of the team members has a background in biology or medicine, so choosing an appropriate sensor requires significant front-end research.
+The PERT chart in Appendix E gave the critical path, which was estimated to be 165 days.
+This timeline allowd for significant delay in part delivery and testing and also included Christmas holiday.
+The most difficult part of the design was the correct choice of sensor for detecting early heat illness.
+None of the team members had background in biology or medicine, so choosing an appropriate sensor required significant front-end research.